Dagomba people: Origins

-The Dagombas have inhabited Northern for thousands of years.
-Some members of the ruling class descended from Naa Gbewaa, whose ancestors migrated from around the areas of Lake Chad after the break up of the Ghana Empire at the end of the 13th Century.
+The Dagomba have inhabited northern Ghana for thousands of years.
+Some members of the ruling class descend from Naa Gbewaa, whose ancestors migrated from around the areas of Lake Chad after the break up of the Ghana Empire at the end of the 13th century.
 Gbewaa unified the Dagomba people into a kingdom.
 Chiefs who are descendants of Gbewaa are the Nanima (singular: Naa) and aboriginal chiefs are the Tindaamba (singular: Tindana).
-Other important chiefs such the chiefs of Tolon, Kumbungu and Gulkpeɣu (Tamale) may not be descendants of Gbewaa.
+Other important chiefs, such as the chiefs of Tolon, Kumbungu and Gulkpeɣu (Tamale), may not be descendants of Gbewaa.